Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 So, if you know what non-Edge browser you'd like (See [Choosing A Browser](#choosing-a-browser)) If you don't know, go ahead and get Firefox (you can always install a different one later).
 To install it, first follow the steps to install `scoop` in the [package manager](#package-manager) step of this guide, then install your browser with the command listed for your browser in [Choosing a Browser](#choosing-a-browser).
-Then you want to set it as your default web browser using Settings → Apps → Default Apps.
+Then you want to set it as your default web browser using Settings &rarr; Apps &rarr; Default Apps.
 Search up your web browser and it'll take you to a page of types of link extensions, and which app to open them in.
 You want them *all* to be the web browser you downloaded (or a text editor or image viewer, in a couple cases).